RedisGears/RedisGears/docs/operations.md

 ```

 ### Reducer
-A **Reducer** is a callback function that receives a key, an input and variable that's called an accumulator.
+A **Reducer** is a callback function that receives a key, an input and a variable that's called an accumulator.
 It performs similarly to the [accumulator](#accumulator) callback, with the difference being that it maintains an accumulator per reduced key.

 **Python**
 ```python